-Skiff Vintage also has a book specifically on re-sizing vintage patterns coming out in January 2013.
+Skiff Vintage also has a book specifically on re-sizing vintage patterns called Knit Back in Time which is brilliant.

 If you were just looking for something similar, this would be a good bet and already comes in 3 bust sizes.
-To make it more like the one above, raise the neckline and knit it in a fingering weight wool instead of alpaca.
+To make it more like the one above, raise the neckline (start the neck decreases later) and knit it in a fingering weight wool instead of alpaca.

 Phinney (from Berroco) would be a great place to start, simply adding yarn overs evenly across the yoke to allow ribbons to threaded through.
 Shorten the body and make the waist ribbing deeper and you have a really good match.
 Don’t forget some shoulder pads.

-I think Phinney is a great place to look to reproduce a lot those 1940’s jumpers with motifs across the front – I know i’m thinking about it.
+I think Phinney is a great place to look to reproduce a lot those 1940’s jumpers with motifs across the front.

 While the pattern calls for a worsted yarn, its not a tricky process to rework the gauge.